Things to do in Rio de Janeiro

 Want to visit Rio’s two most famous beaches while learning about the real carioca’s lifestyle?
 Join to our Free Walking Tour Copacabana and Ipanema.
 This tour doesn’t just visit the beaches, but will walk you through these classic neighbourhoods meanwhile our Walkers sharing their knowledge about these areas urban development.

 Copacabana is one of the most traditional neighbourhoods of Rio, and of course, hides many curiosities you wouldn’t discover walking around on your own.
 Ipanema is the birthplace of one of Rio’s trademarks, “Bossa Nova”.
 Walk on the same streets as the Girl of Ipanema, Tom Jobim and Vinicius de Moraes.
 We’ll finish the tour with a small brazilian picnic at the Lagoon.
 This is one of the most scenic views for the sunset by the way!

 Things to do in Rio de Janeiro by Night

 Everybody talks about Lapa, when it comes to nightlife in Rio.
-But Rio is a big city, and has much more to offer for eager out-goiers.
+But Rio is a big city, and has much more to offer for people that likes to have fun.
 Check out the neighbourhood of Botafogo.
-It’s a trendy area packed with bars and restaurants with very affordable prices.
-Ipanema and Copacabana both have nice options for drinks.
-The clubs are more focused on Ipanema, while Copacabana is the place to visit traditional “botecos”, famous places for locals to gather for drinks and snacks.

 Rainy day in Rio?
 Don’t worry, the city is plenty things to do in Rio Janeiro on a rainy day.
 There are many amazing museums and cultural exhibition centers.
 Most of them have explanations in English.
 If you’re travelling on a budget, visit the museums on a free entrance day.
 Each museum offers a free entrance one day in a week, and this day varies on every museum.